IT3049C-Students/7-phaser-tutorial-KennethOtero/README.md

 how many points out of 20 do you deserve on this assignment:

-I'd give myself 17/20 points for this assignment.
-The only reason is because the hosted GitHub page fails to load any of the scripts, but it works fine on my local machine.
-Maybe a server issue?
+I'd give myself 19/20 points for this assignment.

 ## Self-Reflection: